 “It is the position of the American Dietetic Association that appropriately planned vegetarian diets, including total vegetarian or vegan diets, are healthful, nutritionally adequate, and… appropriate for individuals during all stages of the life cycle, including pregnancy, lactation, infancy, childhood, adolescence, and for athletes.”

-You can sign the petition to end the consumption of “live sushi,” but more importantly, you can live vegan.
 Please learn more about the unnecessary harm and suffering inflicted on animals exploited for meat, dairy and eggs, even on so-called humane farms.
+And please visit our Why Vegan? page to learn about the connections between animal agriculture, human health, world hunger, environmental destruction, and a horrifying war on wildlife.

 (In the mood for something uplifting now?
 Check out this clip of the world’s happiest cow.)